|

 • a chronology of events;

-and other documents in the client's possession that were presented
+in the client's possession that were presented at trial

 Once David has reviewed these documents, he’ll have a better